discord-net/Discord.Net/docs/guides/getting_started/terminology.md

 implementations - `Discord.Net.Core`, `Discord.Net.Rest`, and
 `Discord.Net.WebSocket`.

-As a common bot developer, you will only need to use `Discord.Net.WebSocket`, but you should be aware of the differences between them.
+You will typically only need to use `Discord.Net.WebSocket`, but you should be aware of the differences between them.

 > [!TIP]